Maheedhar1209/Mossip_POC/README.md

 A Verifiable Credential is a tamper-evident credential that enables secure data sharing.
 It is typically associated with a subject, issuer, and various claims.

 Process of Generating Verifiable Credential in Spring Boot:

-Submission of Form Data: The user submits the login form with details.
+1.Submission of Form Data: The user submits the login form with details.
-Backend Processing: The Spring Boot backend processes the form data.
+2.Backend Processing: The Spring Boot backend processes the form data.
-Verifiable Credential Generation: Based on the processed data, the backend generates a Verifiable Credential.
+3.Verifiable Credential Generation: Based on the processed data, the backend generates a Verifiable Credential.
-JWT Token Generation: Simultaneously, a JWT token is created for secure communication.
+4.JWT Token Generation: Simultaneously, a JWT token is created for secure communication.

 Selective Disclosure JWT

 As an extension of JWT, Selective Disclosure JWT allows users to share specific claims from their JWT token, enhancing privacy and security.